-- Retrospective analysis of routine facility level data. - Purposive selection of eight health facilities in three Families and Communities for Elimination of HIV supported districts in Zimbabwe namely Bulawayo, Kwekwe and Makoni. - Aggregate counts of clients accessing health services from July to September 2016 from multiple attendance registers were examined in the different entry points to evaluate subsequent access to HIV testing services and the associated yields. - Descriptive and inferential analyses were conducted using STATA V12.
+- Retrospective analysis of routine facility level data. - Purposive selection of eight health facilities in three Families and Communities for Elimination of HIV supported districts namely Bulawayo, Kwekwe and Makoni. - Aggregate counts of clients accessing health services from July to September 2016 from multiple registers were examined in the different entry point to evaluate subsequent access to HIV testing services and the associated yields. - Descriptive and inferential analyses were conducted using STATA